Bioethics Bowl: History

 By 2017, the burden of supporting NUBC as a conference organized by undergraduates grew too much, when the Bioethics Bowl also almost collapsed.

-In 2017, to keep something going, Richard Greene and Rachel Robinson of Weber State University in Ogden, UT, agreed to keep the Bioethics Bowl alone going.
+In 2017, to keep something going, Richard Greene and Rachel Robison-Greene of Weber State University in Ogden, UT, agreed to keep the Bioethics Bowl alone going.
 Fifteen teams participated that year.
 Ann Jeffrey of the University of South Alabama then stepped forward and kept the Bowl going for two more years there.

 Since 2017, the Bioethics Bowl has existed on its own and is governed by a small executive committee.
 In 2019, the Prindle Institute for Ethics in Greencastle, IN became an official sponsor of the Bioethics Bowl, hosting its web site, registration and other administrative details.